Graph-Theory-Coding-Project/Graph-Theory-FP-24/README.md

 ## Displaying the Map
+Since all the calculations and rendering have been done from the backend using python, all we have to do is to connect it in html.
+The generated map has been saved to the m_path_map.html file, therefore we want to display that map in our main html.
+To do this we can use the iframe feature in html and by adding the source url to the m_path_map.html.
+Since we’re using the flask framework it will automatically detect that this file is inside the “static” folder.

 All calculations and rendering are handled by the backend using Python.
 The generated map is saved as `m_path_map.html` and displayed in the main HTML file using the `<iframe>` tag.